PEP launches a new call for project proposals of “Policy Analysis on Growth and Employment” (PAGE) in Africa

 To then submit the proposal, the team leader must login, open menu under "My workspace", click on "Submit New Proposal", fill out the required information and upload all required documentation using the mandatory PEP proposal template (as provided below - see "content of proposals").

-In order to be considered, applicant teams ARE REQUIRED to submit their proposal using the following mandatory template.
-Download the template.
+In order to be considered, applicant teams ARE REQUIRED to:

 There are three main areas/dimensions to all PEP-supported projects: research, capacity building, research and policy engagement.
 Each dimension must be considered with due care and attention, as they will be assessed individually and concurrently to determine the overall quality of a proposal.